Frequently Asked Questions

 Stage 9, Lung/Lough Gara Way is still undergoing re-routing and way-markers are in place for both the old and new route which makes it confusing at times.

-Stage 11, Leitrim Way has been undergoing re-development, however it seems that most if not all way-markers are now in place, so even though maps are not available, it should be easy to follow on the ground.
+Stage 11, Leitrim Way has been undergoing re-development.
+Most, if not all, way-markers are now in place, however it is not yet ready or open to hikers.